Taim689/PortfolioOptimization/README.md

   <img src="figures/mubar_mad.png" alt="Realized MAD vs required return" width="32%">
 </p>

-*Figure 9.
-Sensitivity of Sharpe, total return and realized MAD to the required monthly return `μ₀`.* Flat segments in the high-`μ₀` region of the adaptive curves reflect months where the problem was infeasible and the previous portfolio was carried forward.
+*Figure 13.
+Sensitivity of the Sharpe ratio (left), total return (centre) and realized MAD (right) to the required monthly return `μ₀`.* For the non-adaptive model, realized MAD increases sharply as `μ₀` grows, indicating that the static model is forced into riskier portfolios when the required return is raised.
+The flat segments in the high-`μ₀` region of the expanding curve reflect that the implementation keeps the previous portfolio when the monthly optimization problem cannot be solved feasibly.

 ## 9. Discussion

+The results show that adaptive rebalancing works best when the investor sets a positive return target.
+When `μ₀ = 0` the model mainly minimizes risk, and the static portfolio has the highest Sharpe ratio in the test period.
+For the main positive return targets tested, especially around `μ₀ = 1.6%` to `2.0%`, the adaptive models perform better because they can update the portfolio as new data becomes available.
-Adaptive rebalancing was introduced to address a clear limitation of the standard MAD model: in the static formulation, weights are fixed once on historical data, implicitly assuming market conditions stay stable — which they rarely do.
-Re-estimating over time lets the model absorb new information.

-The rolling and expanding approaches represent two ways of using history.
-The rolling model focuses on recent observations and adapts quickly, which improves risk-adjusted performance (higher Sharpe).
-The expanding model uses a larger information set, producing more stable estimates, higher total returns, but also higher realized risk.
-The allocation cap and transaction costs make the comparison realistic: without a cap the optimizer concentrates heavily, and ignoring trading costs would overstate the value of frequent rebalancing.
+The main motivation for introducing adaptive extensions was to address a limitation of the standard MAD model: in the non-adaptive formulation, portfolio weights are determined once using historical data and then kept fixed throughout the test period, which assumes that market conditions remain relatively stable — rarely the case in practice.
+The rolling and expanding approaches represent two different ways of using historical information.
+The rolling model focuses on the most recent observations and therefore adapts more quickly to changes in return patterns, which appears to improve the risk-adjusted performance.
+In contrast, the expanding model uses a larger information set and therefore produces more stable estimates, leading to higher total returns but also higher realized risk.

-Importantly, the sensitivity analyses show adaptive strategies do **not** automatically beat the static model — performance depends strongly on `L`, `λ`, `w_max` and `μ₀`.
-Moderate parameter values generally win; overly aggressive settings raise risk and destabilize the portfolio.
+The allocation cap and transaction costs were introduced to make the model more realistic.
+Without an allocation cap, the optimizer tends to concentrate the portfolio in a small number of assets, so the cap serves as a diversification mechanism.
+Transaction costs are particularly important for adaptive strategies, since frequent rebalancing generates additional trading activity, and ignoring these costs would overestimate the practical value of adaptive portfolio management.
+The sensitivity analyses show that adaptive strategies do not automatically outperform the static model — performance depends strongly on the rolling window length `L`, the forgetting factor `λ` and the required return level, with moderate parameter values generally providing the best results.

 ## 10. Conclusion

+This project investigated the practical performance of the MAD portfolio optimization model using monthly return data from twenty U.S. ETFs with an initial training period and an out-of-sample test period.
+The standard non-adaptive MAD model was extended with adaptive rebalancing schemes, allocation caps, and proportional transaction costs in order to better reflect realistic portfolio management principles.

+The empirical results show that adaptive rebalancing can indeed improve out-of-sample performance relative to a static MAD portfolio when a positive target return is imposed.
+Both adaptive approaches achieved higher returns than the non-adaptive model, while the rolling adaptive model obtained the highest Sharpe ratio and the expanding adaptive model achieved the highest total return over the test period.
+Allocation caps reduced portfolio concentration and improved diversification, while transaction costs provided a more realistic assessment of the benefits of frequent rebalancing.

-Adaptive MAD models can meaningfully improve on a static MAD portfolio **when a positive return target is imposed** — but no single framework dominates across all criteria.
+In conclusion, adaptive MAD models can provide meaningful improvements over a static MAD strategy, but **no single adaptive framework dominates under all evaluation criteria**.
 The preferred strategy depends solely on the investor's objective:

-- **Best risk-adjusted performance** → rolling window
+- **Strongest risk-adjusted performance** → the rolling model
-- **Highest total return** → expanding window
+- **Highest total return** → the expanding model
 - **Lowest realized risk** → the passive SPY benchmark

-The other key finding is that adaptive MAD optimization delivers strong performance **only when supported by careful parameter selection and realistic modeling assumptions** (caps, costs, sensible windows).
+Another key conclusion is that adaptive MAD portfolio optimization delivers strong performance only when supported by careful parameter selection and realistic modeling assumptions.

 ## 11. Repository layout and how to run